Getting Started

 Run Holodeck deployment

-Once logged in to Holorouter via SSH or webtop (access the CLI inside webtop), run the following commands:
+Once logged in to Holorouter via SSH, run the following commands:

 Open PowerShell: